Banaanas/cyrilo-mots/README.md

 - Search words function ;
 - Automatic pagination ;
 - Use of Wiktionary API to retrieve word definitions ;
-- Magic Link / GitHub Authentication with Supabase ;
+- Mail-Password / GitHub Authentication with Supabase ;
 - Accessibility ;
 - Responsive and Creative Design.